BryanRomoCode/BryanRomoCode/README.md

 - 👋 Hi, I’m @BryanRomoCode, a 21 years old Mexican.
 Student of Mechatronics Engineering.
-- 👀 I’m interested in AI, Artificial Vision and Robotics.
+- 👀 I’m interested in AI and Robotics.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: bryanromo2001@gmail.com

 <!---